Dissenting Opinion

 III.

-The Eleventh Circuit has recently held that when a defendant‘s waiver of the right to appeal the sentence is contained in a plea agreement, the government must show that “either 1) the district court specifically questioned the defendant concerning the sentence appeal waiver during the
+The Eleventh Circuit has recently held that when a defendant’s waiver of the right to appeal the sentence is contained in a plea agreement, the government must show that “either 1) the district court specifically questioned the defendant concerning the sentence appeal waiver during the Rule 11 colloquy, or 2) it is manifestly clear from the record that the defendant otherwise understood the full significance of the waiver.”
+United States v.
+Bushert,

 We reject the view of the DeSantiago-Martinez court that an examination of the text of the plea agreement is sufficient to find the waiver knowing and voluntary.
 Rather, we agree with the DeSantiago-Martinez dissent when it stated “it is incumbent upon the judge to canvass the defendant in a manner that ensures that the defendant made a voluntary decision based on an understanding of both the nature of the charges against him and the statutory and constitutional rights he is relinquishing.”

 The amendment of the majority opinion after the Eleventh Circuit ruled in United States v.
 Bushert, does not in any way distinguish this case from Bushert.
-First of all, there is no authority whatever for relying upon the contents of a presentence report in evaluating whether a defendant has waived his right to appeal his sentence knowingly and voluntarily at the time of his plea.
+First of all, there is no authority whatever for relying upon the contents of a presentenee report in evaluating whether a defendant has waived his right to appeal his sentence knowingly and voluntarily at the time of his plea.
 Secondly, the majority seems to be saying that if a probation officer has interpreted very confusing terms of an alleged waiver, that interpretation is good enough for the court.
 Thirdly, there is no evidence whatsoever that the defendant read or understood one short sentence in a very long presentence report.
-Whatever may be said about the presentence report, it is manifestly clear that it does not exhibit a knowing relinquishment of a statutory right.
+Whatever may be said about the presentence report, it is manifestly dear that it does not exhibit a knowing relinquishment of a statutory right.

 Conclusion